Contents:

 • Arrow keys etc: Use the arrow keys to repeat a previous command.
 Use the tab key to complete a filename.

-• In pico, you can use Ctrl-K to delete/cut a line and Ctrl-U to get it back (paste).
+• In nano, you can use Ctrl-K to delete/cut a line and Ctrl-U to get it back (paste).
 You can cut/uncut several adjacent lines in one go.

 Connecting from a home computer